gskbyte/GranadaLayout/README.md

 GranadaLayout
 =============

 I know that AutoLayout exists, but I think that it doesn't solve the problem with layouting in iOS.
-It's too complex and slow, and animating by changing constraints even more complicated.
+It's too complex and slow, and animating by changing constraints is even more complicated.

 This is an attempt to implement a layout system for iOS that works similar to Android.
 The primary goal is just to implement layout views like ``LinearLayout`` and ``RelativeLayout`` but with simplified options.